 Soprano Erica Eloff has steadily built her career on the opera and concert platform to become a sought after soloist and recitalist.
 Praised in the media for her vocal authority and technical control, and a voice that is bright and well-produced across its range with great power at the top, she is a passionate and deeply musical performer.

-Erica's wide-ranging repertoire includes all of the major choral compositions including several lesser known works.
+Erica's wide-ranging repertoire includes all of the major oratorios and masses including several lesser known works.
 As an active chamber musician and passionate performer of Lieder and contemporary music, Erica has presented world premiers of works by American, Argentinian, English and South African composers, including works specifically written for her by composers James Wilding, Augusto Arias and Hannes Taljaard.

 Ms Eloff is a laureate of several national and international scholarships and singing competitions in South Africa, France and the UK.
 As winner of the London Handel Singing Competition, she had the privilege of collaborating with Laurence Cummings and the London Handel Players on several occasions, including performing Handel's Messiah at St. George’s, Hanover Square.
 As a soloist with the Hanover band in the UK, she has performed regularly with them on tour.
 She has also collaborated with L’orfeo Barockorchester for concerts in both South Africa and Austria.